sfbrigade/codeforsanfrancisco.org/_posts/2018-04-14-sba-case-study.md

 image_alt: SBA application prototype screenshot
 description: |
-  A look at how Code for San Francisco's Data Science Working group was able to work with the local Small Business Administration office to develop a tool to analyze loan data and provide insights.
+  A look at how Code for San Francisco's Data Science Working group was able to work with the local Small Business Administration office to develop a tool to analyze loan data and answer questions to increase the office's impact.

 ---